liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-creating-working-prototype/01-writing-your-first-liferay-application-intro.markdown

 5. Select the `mvc-portlet` for Project Template Name.
 Click *Next*.

-7. Enter "Guestbook" for the class name and `com.liferay.docs.guestbook.portlet` for the package name.
+7. Enter "Guestbook" for the component class name and `com.liferay.docs.guestbook.portlet` for the package name.
 Click *Finish*.

 ![Figure x: The structure for your new project.](../../../images/guestbook-web-project.png)